Let's Take A Look At Different Water Purifying Membrane Classifications

 Reverse Osmosis has a pore size range of 0.0001 – 0.001.
 It is by far the finest separation material available to industry.
 It is used on a large scale for the desalination and purification of water as it filters out everything but water molecules, with pore sizes approaching the radius of some atoms in many cases.
 This pore size means it is the only membrane that can reliably filter out salt and metallic ions from water.
 The small pore size of RO membranes means that a significant amount of osmotic pressure is required to force filtration.

-The drinking water treatment technologies used in the majority of systems include one or more of the following methods or media types:
+The drinking water treatment technologies used in the majority of water purifying or filtering systems include one or more of the following methods or media types:

 • Sediment Filters - Ranging from 1 to 20 microns are normally used as a pre-filter to protect and extend the life of other filters.
 These filters remove larger particles such as sand and other visible to the naked eye debris.

 • Activated Carbon, including Granulated Activated (GAC), Carbon Block, and Catalytic Carbon – Standalone, or combined with other technologies to remove chlorine, chloramines, VOCs, MTBE, and a wide range of contaminants including lead and mercury.